Supporting the Learning of the Most Able

 Modern Foreign Languages

-- Most able students lead lessons in other subjects, in French.
+- The most able students lead bilingual lessons in other subjects, in French.

-- Latin and Greek are available for the most able students in addition to French and Spanish.
+- Latin and Greek are and other clubs on demand are available for the most able students in addition to French and Spanish.

-- Year 8 and 9 pupils work in teams of 4 and prepare for national maths and numeracy competitions which take place off site against teams from other schools.
+- Year 8 and 9 pupils work in teams of 4 to prepare for the Mathematics competitions run by the United Kingdom Mathematics Trust which take place off site against teams from other schools.

-- Year 10 pupils have the opportunity to take part in the Maths Feast competition, working in groups of 4.
+- Year 10 pupils have the opportunity to take part in the Maths Feast competition, an event in which pupils work in groups of 4 to compete in rounds against teams from other schools and is organised by the Advances Mathematics Support Programme.

 - There is a wide range of extracurricular activities at lunch time and after school.